joleel3389/sep11-freedom-project/blog/entry02.md

 <img width="917" height="610" alt="2025-12-14 19_19_58-Window" src="https://github.com/user-attachments/assets/1ffac98d-7a47-483c-a394-1cad63122ba3" />
 <img width="919" height="418" alt="2025-12-14 19_20_07-Window" src="https://github.com/user-attachments/assets/93bb6416-c030-42c5-97c9-3c97d914c0b0" />

 Additionally, another last step for our preview to look as we want it would be to consider the addition of our own `main.css` file, that's held in the `src/assets/` folder.
-This is incase we want CSS that'll apply to the whole app, not just one component!
+This is in case we want CSS that'll apply to the whole app, not just one component!

 ```css
 @import url('https://fonts.googleapis.com/css2?family=Inter:ital,opsz,wght@0,14..32,100..900;1,14..32,100..900&display=swap');